 Almost ten years later on Josh’s 13th Birthday in 2013, Josh’s mum Dawn, launched The Joshua Wilson Brain Tumour Charity with the aim of helping other families living with childhood brain tumours and post surgery disabilities.

-From Christmas 2013 Dawn was told seven times in eight months her son only had 48 hours to live.
-Josh defied all odds, and turned 14 in August of 2014 but sadly died in November.
+From Christmas 2013 Dawn and Colin were told seven times in 11 months that their son only had 48-hours to live.
+Josh defied all odds, earning his nickname SuperJosh and he turned 14 in August of 2014, but he sadly died later that year (November 2014).

 Since his passing, Dawn and Josh’s other family and friends have maintained their commitment to his Charity and continue to help children, young people and their families in his legacy.

 It’s an amazing journey and to date we have raised over £900,000 and have helped over 1,900 families thanks to our wonderful supporters and the generous help of the public.